hassannassar1/pdsnd_github/README.md

 ### Description
 This project is created to analysis the data in three cities (Chicago,New York, and Washington).
+We used this data to extract information about users habits, working times, and the most busy days.

 ### Files used